sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 - `INDEX.HTM`: Opens the SidecarTridge TOS documentation website.
 - `INFO.TXT`: Contains information about the firmware version installed in the SidecarTridge TOS emulator.
-- `SWITCHER.TOS`: The program for managing TOS versions on the Atari ST. **You must copy this file to your Atari ST computer to switch between TOS versions.
+- `SWITCHER.TOS`: The program for managing TOS versions on the Atari ST. **You must copy this file to your Atari ST computer to manage your TOS versions.
 You can learn to use in the [User Guide](/sidecartridge-tos/user-guideV2.md)**
 - `DEFAULT.TXT`: Contains the name of the default active TOS image file.
 - `RESCUE.TXT`: Contains the name of the rescue TOS image file.
+- `CONFIG.TXT`: (v3 Boards and v3 firmware only) Starting in version 3 of the SidecarTridge TOS emulator, this file contains the advanced configuration settings for the emulator.
+The settings helps to adjust the speed of the address bus when the emulator runs in computers with very noisy buses, or when the computer has accelerated boards.

+{: .note }

 There are also system files and directories starting with a dot (.) used by the SidecarTridge TOS emulator and an EmuTOS image file for your computer.
 For STF, STFM, and Mega ST models, the file is 192KBytes; for STE and Mega STE models, the file is 256KBytes.